Kebab pizza: Origin and history

 The kebab pizza was invented in Sweden and combines Italian and Turkish cuisine.
-The first pizzeria in Sweden opened in Västerås in 1947 following the arrival of 300 guest workers from Italy to the city.
-Further pizzerias were founded in the 1960s and pizza gradually became the most common fast food in the country.
+The first pizzeria in Sweden opened in Västerås in 1947, following the arrival of 300 guest workers from Italy to the city.
+Further pizzerias were founded in the 1960s, and pizza gradually became the most common fast food in the country.
 After the first wave of Italian immigration into Sweden, few Italians moved to the country with the ambition to make pizzas.
 Pizzerias in Sweden are today instead predominantly run by immigrants from the Middle East and the Balkans who were unable to find work within the fields they had been educated in their home countries and thus adopted pizza-making as a first business.
 In the 1980s, kebab and falafel restaurants began to crop up throughout Sweden and in many smaller towns it was common for restaurants to offer both pizza and kebab.
 The kebab pizza originated at some point during this time, though the original creator and precise time is unknown.

 According to the Swedish food company Schysst käk, the kebab pizza can be traced back to 1982.
 Unlike many other influential dishes, no pizzeria in Sweden has made the claim to be the point of origin of the kebab pizza.
 The earliest known record of a kebab pizza in the menu collections of the National Library of Sweden dates to 1986 and is from Pizza Dali at Höglandstorget in Bromma.
 Pizza Dali called their pizza the "shish kebab-pizza" and it included tomatoes, cheese, onions, bell peppers, and beef tenderloin.
 The next earliest record is from 1988 at Pizzeria Amigo in Eksjö, where the pizza was topped with cheese, tomatoes, kebab meat, onions, champignons, friggitelli, and Béarnaise sauce.

 Varieties

 Kebab pizzas can vary greatly from restaurant to restaurant.
 They are typically topped with kebab meat, onions, friggitelli and sauce.
-The kebab meat is typically lamb but is sometimes substituted for chicken.
+The kebab meat is typically beef but is sometimes substituted for chicken.
 The sauce used, called kebab sauce (kebabsås) in Sweden, is most often a mixture of yogurt or sour cream and various spices.
 The most significant difference between kebab pizzas from different pizzerias is whether the common sides to kebab (such as french fries and lettuce) are also added to the pizza.

 Some pizzerias also serve a "Viking kebab pizza", a kebab pizza that has been folded to resemble the shape of a Viking ship.
-In 2021, the Sweden national football team developed the "football pizza" (fotbollspizza), a variation of kebab pizza with kebab, mozzarella cheese, tomato sauce, garlic sauce, herbs, champignons, onions, chili pepper, and pizza salad.
+In 2021, the Sweden men's national football team developed the "football pizza" (fotbollspizza), a variation of kebab pizza with kebab, mozzarella cheese, tomato sauce, garlic sauce, herbs, champignons, onions, chili pepper, and pizza salad.
 Vegan kebab pizzas may substitute the kebab meat for seitan or soy kebab.